Godsmith/devjournal/README.md

 ## Configuration

+Optionally, run `dj setup` to specify a Git repo and branch to be used for syncing.
+Currently, it is required that the repo has at least one commit already.

 The default directory for storing configuration and journal entries is `~/.devjournal`.
 This can be overridden with the `DEVJOURNAL_DIR` environment variable.